FruitPnchSamuraiG/Sign_language_detection/README.md

 ### Run on Old Weights
 To run on the previous versions weights the user has to run load.weights("my_model_new.h5")

+      - When the camera opens pose in the Sign Language poses for 30 sequences in 'Hello', 'Thanks', and 'I Love You'.

 ## Output
 ![Screenshot 2023-11-07 195749](https://github.com/FruitPnchSamuraiG/Sign_language_detection/assets/146465657/555df70b-4efc-4f8b-af50-be5d65d24451)

-      - When the camera opens pose in the Sign Language poses for 30 sequences in 'Hello', 'Thanks', and 'I Love You'.

-2. NeuralNetwork.py

-      - To train the collected data on the Long Short Term Memory Architecture hit run